jouwana/Uni/ML/2048 solvers/README.md

     * average score per thinking time
     * average depth per thinking time

-the hueristics (and subsequently the scores) could be imptoved by adding in:
+the hueristics (and subsequently the scores) could be improved by adding in:
       * monoticity checks
       * smoothness checks